 In this article, I'm discussing why and how to protect your artwork if you are based in the United States.

 Note that I am not a lawyer, and this information is for your educational purposes only and should not be taken as professional legal advice.

 Why register the copyright?

-If someone copies or uses your work without your permission, it will be easier to prove that the artwork was originally yours, if you have already registered the copyright.
-This helps immensely if you need to file a suit against that person or company - in fact, it may be difficult to make your case with an official copyright.
+If someone copies or uses your work without your permission, then it will be easier to prove that the artwork was originally yours if you have already registered the copyright.
+This is a significant help if you need to take legal action against that person or company - in fact, it may be difficult to make your case without an official copyright.

-You can also do things like sign and date your artwork, document your creation process through video (like if you share a process video on Instagram); basically anything that helps to prove it is your original idea and artwork.
+Besides registering the copyright, you can also take other steps to protect your work like: sign and date your artwork as you create it and document your creation process through video (like if you share a process video on Instagram); basically anything that helps to prove it is your original idea and artwork.

 Which artwork should I register?

-This is up to you, but personally I register the copyright for any artwork that I am licensing to other brands; if it's going out into the world, there is a chance it could be stolen!
+This is up to you, but personally I register the copyright for any artwork that I am licensing to other brands.
+If it's going out into the world online or being incorporated into products, there is a chance it could be stolen!
 I also like to register any artwork that is popular, or could be potentially easy to steal.